MicroStrategy/rest-api-docs/docs/common-workflows/analytics/unstructured-data-api/update-unstructured-data.md

 ---
 title: Update unstructured data
-description: This page describes how to update unstructured data by re-uploading a file to a specific nugget.
+description: This page describes how to update unstructured data by re-uploading a file to a specific unstructured data.
 ---

 <Available since="Strategy ONE (March 2026)" />